 Nevertheless David took the stronghold of Zion, which is now the city of David.

-During our last visit to the City of David, we used the First Station paid parking lot, and took the free shuttle to the Dung gate.
+During our last visit to the City of David, we used the First Station paid parking lot and took the free shuttle to the Dung gate.
 But there are many other ways as well.
-For detailed directions check Old City Of Jerusalem guide.
+For detailed directions, check the guide to the Old City Of Jerusalem.

 Sunday – Thursday: 08:00 – 19:00 (17:00 during winter time).

 Friday and holiday eves: 08:00 – 16:00 (14:00 during winter time).